 Read more about how to work with events and actions via this link.

-The DATA panel is used to create and define app services and allows selecting from REST, Generic, and Settings (REST settings):
+The DATA panel is used to create and define app datasources (should be added beforehand) or creating new 3rd party client services from the REST, Generic, and Settings (REST settings) drop-down selection:

 To define the event(s) and/or action(s) for a service, first, unfold the EVENTS tab from the bottom of the panel and define the action for this event: